 The notes are eligible for trading in PORTAL.
 However, we cannot give any assurance as to the liquidity of, or trading market for, the notes.
-Trading.....

-Our common stock is quoted on The Nasdaq National Market under the symbol "EMKR."
-Common stock.....
+National Market under the symbol "EMKR."

 RISK FACTORS

 Investment in the securities involves certain risks.
 You should carefully consider the information under "Risk Factors" and all other information included in this prospectus before investing in the securities.